 The Company entered into an agreement, commencing on December 7, 2020, through the earlier of the consummation of a Business Combination and the Company’s liquidation, to pay an affiliate of the Sponsor a monthly fee of $10,000 for office space, secretarial and administrative services.
-For the three months ended March 31, 2021, the Company incurred and paid $30,000 in fees for these services.
+For the period ended September 11, 2020, through December 31, 2020 the Company incurred and paid $10,000, in fees for these services.

 Promissory Note — Related Party

 On September 14, 2020, the Company issued an unsecured promissory note (the “Promissory Note”) to the Sponsor, pursuant to which the Company may borrow up to an aggregate principal amount of $300,000.
 The Promissory Note is non-interest bearing and payable on the earlier of (i) December 31, 2020 or (ii) the completion of the Initial Public Offering.
-As of March 31, 2021 and December 31, 2020 there were $0 and $267,768 under the Promissory Note, respectively, which was repaid in full during the three months ended March 31, 2021.
+As of December 31, 2020, the Company borrowed an aggregate of $267,768 under the Promissory Note, which is currently due on demand.